Oluwasetemi/react-note/pages/jsx.md

 ---
 hideInToc: true
 transition: slide-down
+name: Ways of writing HTML in a JavaScript file
 ---

 3. <u>Using the `innerHTML` Property:</u> You can directly set the `innerHTML` property of a DOM element with a string containing HTML.